Flying with a migraine

 Consider Upgrading your Ticket Class

 This will be incredibly important if you are travelling on a long-haul or transatlantic flight.
 If you are going to be in the air for a while, you want to be comfortable.
-Many airlines offer a premium economy ticket as an upgrade on economy, offering more personal space and extra facilities such as amenity kits and/or comfort kits, containing everything from blankets to cushions, as well as more comfortable seating with leg-rests and/or headrests.
+Many airlines offer a premium economy ticket as an upgrade on the economy, offering more personal space and extra facilities such as amenity kits and/or comfort kits, containing everything from blankets to cushions, as well as more comfortable seating with leg-rests and/or headrests.

 Top Tip: For more information, check out our guides: Airlines with the biggest seats in Economy, and Premium Economy, is it worth it?
 If you are really prone to AH, perhaps even consider flying Business, and reduce the stress of flying as much as possible.